fabianaramos/grokking-algorithms/README.md

 ## Grokking Algorithms

-My intention creating this repository is to reproduce the codes in Grokking Algotithms usimg Ruby.
+My intention creating this repository is to reproduce codes in Grokking Algotithms using Ruby.